SyncfusionExamples/top-10-must-have-features-csharp/README.md

 ## Graphics and images

-Syncfusion provides a wide range of robust tools and capabilities for unlocking the complete potential of graphics and images.
+Syncfusion&reg; provides a wide range of robust tools and capabilities for unlocking the complete potential of graphics and images.

 **Adding images:** You have the flexibility to insert, resize, and crop images sourced from diverse locations, such as files on your computer or online resources.
 Additionally, you can perform tasks like image masking, image pagination, image replacement, conversion from multi-page TIFF to PDF, and image removal.
 [https://help.syncfusion.com/file-formats/pdf/working-with-images](https://help.syncfusion.com/file-formats/pdf/working-with-images)